Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Disable-AzTrafficManagerEndpoint.md

 ### -TrafficManagerEndpoint
 Specifies the Traffic Manager endpoint that this cmdlet disables.
-To obtain a **TrafficManagerEndpoint** object, use the Get-AzureRmTrafficManagerEndpoint cmdlet.
+To obtain a **TrafficManagerEndpoint** object, use the Get-AzTrafficManagerEndpoint cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.TrafficManager.Models.TrafficManagerEndpoint